RanRhoads84/debgpt7.8-with-vectorDB/README.md

   can switch to the `--mapreduce|-x` special reader, or switch to a model or service provider that supports longer context.

+* Chunk size (`--mapreduce_chunksize`): In DebGPT, the internal measurement of text length is simply bytes.
+That's because different LLMs use different tokenizers, and DebGPT wants to support as many LLM inference backends as possible.
+To simplify software development, I just use bytes.
+That means accurate calculation and detection of context overlength cannot be done.
+  A rough estimate is that each token has 4 characters in English.
+That means, if your LLM context size is 32k (tokens), we should be able to use roughly 128k (bytes) chunk size with DebGPT.

 BACKENDS
 ========